-Pedigree Homestyle Meals canned dog food receives the Advisor’s lowest tier rating of 1.5 stars.
+Pedigree Homestyle Meals Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

-The Pedigree Homestyle Meals product line includes 6 canned dog foods.
+The Pedigree Homestyle Meals product line includes the 3 canned dog foods listed below.

-Pedigree Homestyle Meals Hearty Beef and Vegetable Flavor was selected to represent the other products in the line for this review.
+Pedigree Homestyle Meals Roasted Chicken, Rice and Vegetable Flavor was selected to represent the other products in the line for this review.

-Pedigree Homestyle Meals Hearty Beef and Vegetable Flavor
+Pedigree Homestyle Meals Roasted Chicken, Rice and Vegetable Flavor

 Canned Dog Food

 Ingredients: Sufficient water for processing, chicken (source of linoleic acid), meat by-products, wheat flour, wheat gluten, salt, sodium tripolyphosphate, whole rice, dehydrated green beans, dehydrated carrots, natural flavor, guar gum, minerals (potassium chloride, magnesium proteinate, zinc sulfate, potassium iodide, copper proteinate, manganese sulfate, copper sulfate), natural roasted chicken flavor, xanthan gum, added color, vitamins (choline chloride, vitamin E supplement, d-calcium pantothenate, biotin, thiamine mononitrate [vitamin B1], vitamin A supplement, vitamin D3 supplement), yellow #6, yellow #5